26 Best Movies to learn Japanese in 2026

 What exquisite storytelling!
 The 1954 masterpiece Seven Samurai, directed by Akira Kurosawa, is a three-and-a-half-hour epic.
 It has inspired countless films throughout the 20th century.

 That is the only black-and-white movie that I have seen several times.
-In fact, I will not hesitate to say that it is my favorite all-time Japanese film.
+I will not hesitate to say that it is my favorite all-time Japanese film.

 The story of Seven Samurai is about a poverty-stricken village frequently attacked by bandits.
 The villagers recruit a group of seven mighty Samurai to fight against them.
-But unfortunately, the victory was a Pyrrhic one, in which everyone lost, and only the peasants won.
+Unfortunately, the victory is a Pyrrhic one, in which everyone loses, and only the peasants win.

-The fantastic adventure with an irresistible story, astonishing action scenes, and splendid acting makes this a must-see Japanese movie.
-Watch once, and it will change your outlook on classic cinemas.
+The fantastic adventure with an irresistible story, astonishing action scenes, and splendid acting make this a must-see Japanese movie.
+Watching it once will change your outlook on classic cinema.

 The dialogues are tricky to understand since the variation differs from the modern Japanese version.
-But, the slow-paced talks provide enough time to understand the pronunciation and sentences.
+However, the slow-paced talks provide sufficient time to understand pronunciation and sentences.

 17. 13 Assassins (十三人の刺客) — 2010

-It is an action-packed and historical movie that talks about the thirteen Samurai.
-They came together to stop the works of an evil lord when Japan was operating a feudal system.
+It is an action-packed, historical movie about the thirteen Samurai.
+They came together to stop the works of an evil lord duringJapan’ss feudal period.

-The movie is an action film with many brutal fight scenes without deviating from the storyline.
-The last fight scene in the 13 Assassins lasts over 40 minutes.
+The 13 Assassins is an action film with many brutal fight scenes that do not deviate from the storyline.
+The final fight scene lasts more than 40 minutes.
 Make sure not to miss it.

 Films to learn Japanese

 The flick used archaic and harsher words rather than the traditional samurai intonation.
-As a result, the film is like watching a French movie from the 1900s instead of a 21st-century one.
+As a result, the film is like watching a French movie from the 1900s rather than a 21st-century one.

-This movie will provide a new perspective on Japanese history, especially the Shogun era.
+This film will offer a new perspective on Japanese history, particularly the Shogun era.

 18. Spirited Away (千と千尋の神隠し) — (2001)